Mentalspace-ai/ontology-alchemy/README.md

 Some of the main tasks made possible with this library include:

-* Loading an existing RDF Ontology (e.g from a Turtle/N3 serialized format) into Python code, allowing introspection of the ontology.
-This is done via [rdflib](http://rdflib.readthedocs.io/en/stable/).
+* Loading an existing, serialized RDF Ontology (e.g from a Turtle/N3 formatted file) into Python code, allowing introspection of the ontology.
+This is done via [rdflib](http://rdflib.readthedocs.io/en/stable/)
 * Creating Pythonic class instances using the types defined in the ontology, including properties and relations, as well as native data types
 * Validation on property value types based on ontology definitions
 * Easy interfacing to persistence layer by a Session abstraction which exposes all instances created in an easy-to-use way